dj123tech/git-test/README.md

-This is my first git project!
+This project is from TOP in which I've been instructed to recreate the Google homepage.